Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the Lie coalgebra model of a space, and their completeness

 \begin{proof}[Sketch of proof] The proof is similar to the previous lemma.
 Homogeneous elements of $\E(\apl B \otimes \Lambda V_F)$ are graphs whose vertices are decorated by an element of $\apl B$ and a word in $V_F$.
 On any vertex, the decorating element from $\apl B$ may be trivial or the $V_F$ word may be empty, but not both at once.

-As in the proof of Lemma~\ref{L:BTV=V}, we use a chain homotopy $h$ which evaluates on a graph as a sum over replacements of each vertex ``pulling out'' $V_F$ letters in turn and connecting them back to the vertex by a new edge.
-As before it is simple to check that $d_{\E} h + h d_{\E} = id + \text{(graphs of greater length)}$ outside of $\E \apl B \oplus V_F$ \end{proof}
+As in the proof of Lemma~\ref{L:BTV=V}, we define a chain homotopy $h$ which evaluates on a graph as a sum over replacements of each vertex ``pulling out'' $V_F$ letters in turn, connecting them to the vertex by a new edge.
+As before it is straightforward to calculate that $d_{\E} h + h d_{\E} = id + \text{(graphs of greater length)}$ outside of $\E \apl B \oplus V_F$. \end{proof}

-\begin{remark} To our knowledge, the dual of this result does not appear in the literature.
-Furthermore, attempting to prove the dual statement by methods analogous to the proof of Proposition 22.8 in \cite{FHT01} would be difficult. \end{remark}
+To our knowledge, the dual of this result does not appear in the literature.
+Attempting to directly prove the dual statement by methods analogous to the proof of Proposition 22.8 in \cite{FHT01} would be difficult, though it could be deduced through more abstract methods we require an explicit definition of chain homotopies for computations, such as in Section~\ref{S:hom}.

 \begin{proposition} Evaluation of Hopf invariants is compatible with the isomorphisms $\pi_{n}(E, F) \cong \pi_{n}(B)$ and $H^{n}_{\E}(E, F) \cong H^{n}_{\E}(B)$.
 That is, $\langle p^{*} \gamma,\, f \rangle_{(E, F)} = \langle \gamma,\, p_{*} f \rangle_{B}$ and $\langle \gamma,\, \lambda f \rangle_{(E, F)} = \langle \bar \gamma,\, f \rangle_{B} .$ \end{proposition}